PhD Student, 2014- present

 Feminist Field Formation, 1969-1989" uses conferences to trace the intellectual and

-infrastructural history of feminist and queer field formation in the 1970s and 1980s,
+infrastructural history of feminist and queer field formation, spanning the institutionalization

-studies programs in U.S. colleges and universities.
-This project has been supported
+lesbian studies in the late 1980s.
+This project has been supported by grants from

-by grants from Stony Brook's GSEU professional development award (2016), the Sallie
+Stony Brook's GSEU professional development award (2016), the Sallie Bingham Center

 QED: A Journal in GLBTQ Worldmaking,